cliu1/lorelei-amdtk/README.md

 # lorelei-amdtk

-The AMDTK (Acoustic Model Discovery ToolKit) is originally forked from https://github.com/iondel/amdtk, with changes for the input/output compatibility with kaldi.
+1. The AMDTK (Acoustic Model Discovery ToolKit) is originally forked from https://github.com/iondel/amdtk, with changes for compatibility with kaldi, like reading kaldi features.

-Copy from /export/b04/cliu1/AMDTK-0 on CLSP grid.
+Adapted from /export/b04/cliu1/AMDTK-0 on CLSP grid (e.g., ./install.sh -p /home/cliu1/anaconda3).

-./install.sh -p /home/cliu1/anaconda3
+2. Add scripts for lorelei situation frame type classification based on scikit-learn.